CodeyMoore/My-Theos-installation/README.md

 &nbsp;

+**iOS installation:**

+&nbsp;

+**iOS installation thanks to Jake James go follow him on Twitter - https://twitter.com/Jakeashacks**

+&nbsp;

+**Part 1 - Jailbreak your iDevice**

+	Ill let you do that - www.reddit.com/r/Jailbreak/ - would be a good place to start

+**Part 2 - Adding a repo to Cydia**

+	1. Open Cydia and let it refresh (if it has to)

+	2. Go to the Sources tab and in the top right corner click the "Edit" button a pop up will appear copy and paste this 	         repo into that pop up
+	- http://jakeashacks.com/cydia/ - then let Cydia do its thing

+	3. Once Cydia has done its thing go to the "Search" tab and search for "Theos Installer" and then que that for                    install, then search for "MTerminal" and install both "Theos Installer" and "MTerminal"

+	4. Now open MTerminal type - su - MTerminal will prompt you to type your root password (default password is - alpine -            unless you've changed it) then copy and paste the following command - theosinstaller sdk-version - replace sdk-version with the sdk version you want to            use (E.g. theosinstaller 9.3)

+	5. This part might take a bit, once its done you can use the Theos commands below

+&nbsp;

 $THEOS/bin/nic.pl - Command for NIC (New Instance Creator)

 &nbsp;

-Command for compiling your project, make sure you change your directory (the folder your in) in Terminal use this command to change directory - cd CHANGE/TO/THE/FOLDER/DIRECTORY -.
+Command for compiling your project, make sure you change your directory (the folder your in) in Terminal.
+Use this command to change directory - cd CHANGE/TO/THE/FOLDER/DIRECTORY -)

 &nbsp;

 make package - Just makes the .deb

-&nbsp;

 make package install - Makes the deb and installs it on your iDevice

-&nbsp;

-**iOS installation:**

-**COMING SOON**